pratyaksh123/RewardZ/README.md

 Earn while you learn !

 ### What ?
 This apps lets you earn credits while you do payments like your fees,attend classes, learn stuff and solve assignments.
 You can later redeem those credits for coupons for various uses.
+Also for institutes this app can serve as a complete solution to automate finanical transactions ( Collection of education fee etc. )

 ### Why ?
 We have apps which reward you for payments, apps which reward you for paying bills on time but none promoting education.